WoodyAuSK/realestate/README.md

 Even a simple linear regression can provide surprisingly strong performance when combined with good feature engineering.

 ## Limitations & Improvements
-Currently uses only linear regression — nonlinear models like XGBoost or Lasso could improve performance.
+Currently uses only linear regression.
+Nonlinear models like XGBoost or Lasso could improve performance.

 ## Author
 A1C Sik Kiu AU